KP TEVTA starts employment drive

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Peshawar: Khyber Pakhtunkhwa Technical Education and Vocational Training Authority (KP TEVTA) has initiated its employment drive for the youths of the province in the field of vocational education and training.
+PESHAWAR: Khyber Pakhtunkhwa Technical Education and Vocational Training Authority (KP-TEVTA) has initiated its employment drive for the youths of Khyber Pakhtunkhwa in the field of vocational education and training.

 The events were joined by representatives of a number of private sector companies, TEVTA staff, development partners and youths of Khyber Pakhtunkhwa.
 The employment drive is being supported by the National Vocational and Technical Training Commission (NAVTTC) and TVET Sector Support Programme, which is funded by the European Union and the governments of Germany and Norway.